 - 1 cup old-fashioned oats, uncooked

 - 1 1/2 teaspoons dried oregano

 - 1 teaspoon Dijon mustard, optional yellow mustard

 - Add 1/4 cup water to a large skillet, add onion and sauté until tender, about 5 minutes.
 Add more water as it evaporates.

 - Add carrots, celery, and mushrooms, and continue sautéeing until mushrooms have released their liquid.
 Drain well and set aside.

-- Add lentils, tomato paste, liquid aminos, balsamic vinegar, oats, almond meal, and oregano to a food processor and pulse until ingredients are combined and beans are chopped.
+- Add lentils, tomato paste, liquid aminos, balsamic vinegar, oats, almond meal, and oregano to a food processor and pulse until ingredients are combined.
 Add to a mixing bowl.